 Of course, in the best case, effective measures can completely prevent customer fluctuation.
 Customer relationships require continual maintenance.
 Those who take long-term care of loyal customers and stay in contact with them can avoid an exodus.
-Anyone who can retain customers to their company in the long-term benefits from strong customer loyalty and with skilful recommendation marketing can even attract new consumers.
+Anyone who can retain customers to their company in the long-term benefits from strong customer loyalty and with skillful recommendation marketing can even attract new consumers.

 There may be several reasons for an exodus of customers.
-Companies should analyse them in detail in order to develop effective recovery measures or prevent customers departing completely.
+Companies should analyze them in detail in order to develop effective recovery measures or prevent customers from departing completely.
 There are many reasons why a consumer decides against an item or product.
 It can be due to the service or the products of the company, or down as to the customer themselves.
 For example, if the customer has a financial bottleneck, he is more likely to switch to a cheaper offer or look for alternatives with better financing options and discounts; the desire for variety or a change in their living conditions can be another reason.
-However, product quality defects, poor service or the change of contact person can also be the cause of customer loss.
+However, product quality defects, poor service, or the change of contact person can also be the cause of customer loss.

 Another important point that should not be overseen is to regularly evaluate the mood of your clientele.
-In this way, an exodus can be prevented at an early stage and possible preventative measures undertaken.
-Capturing the customer mood and relative satisfaction is particularly easy with the Net Promoter ScoreⓇ of zenloop.
+In this way, an exodus can be prevented at an early stage and possible preventative measures are undertaken.
+Capturing the customer mood and relative satisfaction is particularly easy with the Net Promoter Score® of zenloop.
 The NPS® analyzes the probability of customers recommending a company's product or service.
 If there are more detractors, i.e. customers who would not recommend the product as promoters, one should act quickly and take appropriate measures.
 With the help of this customer satisfaction index, customers who tend towards migration can be easily identified and counteracted at an early stage.

 If these procedures are not effective and customer loyalty cannot be further consolidated or expanded, measures for customer recovery are needed instead.
 Customer recovery management starts at this very point.
 Everyone deserves a second chance, right?
-That is why it is all the more important to make use of them, because there is almost never a third.
+That is why it is all the more important to make use of them because there is almost never a third.
 It is now necessary to build a "second loyalty" and the reasons – this time – to stay should be better than the reasons to leave.

-If a customer has cancelled their contract, speed is required of the essence.
+If a customer has canceled their contract, speed is required of the essence.
 Contracts often include notice periods, which companies can take advantage of to reach out to the customer.
 In most cases, the customer has not yet sealed a new deal elsewhere and may be persuaded to return.
 The faster you make this recall attempt, the better.
-If companies react quickly to a termination, this conveys a sense of customer appreciation.
+If companies react quickly to termination, this conveys a sense of customer appreciation.